-In General:

-There will be a deduction of 10 points for every day an assignment is late for up to 3 days.
+In General: There will be a deduction of 10 points for every day an assignment is late for up to 3 days.
 If an assignment is later than 3 days, it WILL NOT BE ACCEPTED.

-Discussion Posts:
+The only exception is if a student provides official documentation of an illness that prohibited him/her from completing the assignment.

-There are two components to most discussion posts- the post and the response.
+Discussion Posts: There are two components to most discussion posts- the post and the response.
 The discussion stays open for a certain amount of time.
 However, the post is due earlier than the response.
 If the post is not submitted by the required date, late points will be deducted.
 At the time the response is due, the discussion will close and no further posts or responses are allowed.